Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Go to the exchange platform or wallet where you’re holding your BTG.
 If you have your BTG in a digital wallet, then you can choose any platform from those listed above to complete your transaction.

 - Enter the amount you want to sell and decide if the current exchange rate is right for you.

 - Sell your BTG for fiat or crypto.
 If selling for cryptocurrency be sure to store your new crypto somewhere safe, like a hardware wallet.

 Will BTG overtake BTC?

-This fork isn’t like others
+This fork wasn’t like others

-Each fork is intended to improve Bitcoin by overcoming certain shortfalls.
+Each fork is intended to improve bitcoin by overcoming certain shortfalls.

 But BTG will be using the Equihash algorithm instead, which cannot be solved using the same purpose-made ASIC BTC mining system.
 Instead, it’s designed to be mined with general purpose hardware.

 This is the currency’s main feature.
 It’s designed to be decentralized and to put more of the mining power back in the hands of the masses rather than small groups of traders.